aanunez/ipsy/docs/index.rst

 Using ipsy
 ==========

-You should only install this using sudo if you have reviewed the source.
 You can run Ipsy without installing by passing it into python with the '-m' flag from the root directory of the package.

 ::